North Carolina Equal Access to Justice Commission

 In addition to her career in higher education, Sylvia has experience working for legal aid providers.
 After law school, Sylvia litigated federal employment-related issues and administrative unemployment, wage and hour claims, and consumer cases, for Peninsula Legal Aid in Virginia.
 She then served as Legal Director for the Center for Immigrants’ Rights in New York, New York where she supervised a statewide hotline for immigrants and advocates and represented domestic workers on employment matters.

-Programming and Engagement Associate, NC Equal Access to Justice Commission
+Programming and Engagement Associate, North Carolina Equal Access to Justice Commission

 Jared Smith is the Programming and Engagement Associate of the North Carolina Equal Access to Justice Commission.
 He joined the Commission while a final-year student at the UNC School of Law, where he has since graduated with a Juris Doctor with Honors and a Certificate in Non Profit Leadership.
 At UNC, Jared was a three-year member of the Pro Bono Board, co-founder of the Leadership Development Program, and Research Assistant for the Office of Public Service Programs and for the Office of Advancement.

 Before attending Carolina Law, Jared worked as the Fellow for Civic Engagement at Davidson College, advising students doing community service work in Mecklenburg and Iredell counties and managing campus and community civic engagement focused marketing, fundraising, and events.